zplusfour/manage/README.md

 **NOTE**: *This project was made to help Windows users to use GNU Make on Windows machines, it is not like GNU Make because of copyright*

-Manage is also avaliable for Windows, Linux, and macOS (darwin)
+Manage is also available for Windows, Linux, and macOS (darwin)